If you're looking for a lucrative job in a growing field, it's hard to go wrong with a master's in either computer science or cyber security.

 Students in both degree tracks need excellent problem-solving skills and fluency in multiple programming languages.
 Both programs lead to high-paying jobs in a market where talent is scarce.
 Organizations struggle to fill computer science roles, and those who find work are frequently unprepared to tackle even basic security risks, according to the Harvard Business Review.

 There are distinctions as well.
-For example, cyber security is just one computer science specialization—meaning it can be offered as a concentration in Master of Science in Computer Science programs, as well as an individual degree.
+For example, cyber security is just one computer science specialization—meaning it can be offered as a concentration in Master of Science in Computer Science programs, as well as a stand-alone degree.

-Both tracks are excellent, but which should you pick?
+Both tracks offer considerable career benefits, but which should you pick?
 Those who like investigating data breaches, identifying malware, and improving network security usually choose cyber security.
 In contrast, those who want to develop software or maintain databases pursue a general computer science degree or a different specialization.
-But, because these two paths are so interconnected, you don't necessarily need to pick one.
+But, because these two paths are so interconnected, you don’t necessarily need to pick one.

 • Computer science vs. cyber security: curriculum